The most tragic, innocent casualties of the opioid crisis are lying in bassinets in hospitals like St. Mary’s Medical Center in West Palm Beach.

 To be sure, opioid-addicted babies aren’t the epidemic’s only collateral damage, to use the war-like phrase that’s worked its way into the lexicon of the crisis.
 From young paramedics developing post-traumatic stress disorder to children and families torn apart by overdosing addicts, the victims of this scourge are growing faster than state and local leaders are willing or equipped to combat it.

 But to suffer the effects of addiction from birth – that’s a category of damage all its own.
 The figures are sobering.
-The number of NAS births in the county — which includes women addicted to alcohol and other drugs, as well as opioids — jumped from 31 in 2011 to 160 in 2016, according to the state Department of Health and Agency for Health Care Administration (AHCA).
+The number of NAS births in the county to women addicted to opioids jumped from 31 in 2011 to 160 in 2016, according to the state Department of Health and Agency for Health Care Administration (AHCA).
 Statewide, NAS births grew from 1,563 in 2011 to 4,215 in 2016.

 Put another way, that’s an increase of 2.25 births per 1,000 county newborns in 2011, to 10.69 in 2016.
 In the state, it skyrocketed from 7.33 births per 1,000 in 2011 to 18.73 in 2016.